DeepFake-Detection-UFF/DeepFake-Detection-Laura/README.md

 # DeepFake Detection
 ## Step 1: Xception
 - Platform: Kaggle
-- Created the detection algorithm using Xception as the model and see the results;
+- V1: Created the detection algorithm using Xception as the model and see the results;
-- Tried to add Grad-CAM as Explainable AI tool (in progress);
+- V2: Add Grad-CAM as Explainable AI;
 - Conclusion: the model should do better previsions.
+- Next steps: Improvents to achieve better results